 Hyperscheduling is a feeding philosophy that basically says, “you will feed your baby every three hours.”
 That is it.
 No caveats.
 No, “unless….”
 Just every three hours (or whatever time table has been set).
 This is done no matter what other cues are present.
 The clock rules the feeding schedule.

-This is what many people erroneously believe Babywise to be.
+This is what many people erroneously believe the Babywise method to be.
 Babywise is not hyperscheduling.
-It is PDF.
+It is Parent Directed Feeding.

-Back to PDF.
-PDF is the center point between the two.
-That means if falls in the middle.
+Parent Directed Feeding is the center point between hyperscheduling and attachment parenting.
+That means it falls in the middle.
 With PDF, parents consider both the cries of the baby and clock.
 That means sometimes, you will be feeding baby sooner than the “clock” says it is time.
 That also means you will sometimes be feeding your baby before she cries to be fed.
 Parents are to “use parental assessment to decide when to feed based on actual need” (page 37).

 Page 39 reveals the simple equation for the PDF parent:

 Hunger Cue + Clock + Parental Assessment = Feeding Time

 So what does that mean in non-mathematical terms?

 This is an equation to tell you when you should feed your infant.

 Parental Assessment Explained